Country Heritage Park

 The Country Heritage Park (Formerly the Ontario Agricultural Museum) is located next to Highway 401 and the Niagara Escarpment in Milton, Ontario, Canada, and recreates rural life in the 19th century in Ontario.
 During the day it also acts as a private school and office, and hosts parties at night.

-The Museum is affiliated with the Canadian Museums Association, Canadian Heritage Information Network, and the Virtual Museum of Canada.

 History

 The project was an initiative of the Ontario Ministry of Agriculture and Food, and was established through the passage of the Agricultural Museum Act of 1967, which occurred after private collector Charles Matthews' large collection of agricultural artifacts was acquired.

 The initial museum site was situated on a 92-acre parcel of land, next to Kelso Conservation Area on what was then known as West Town Line but was renamed to Tremaine Road in 1967.
 The farmland for the project was sold in 1966 to Halton County, and later acquired by the Province of Ontario.

 The purpose of the museum was to showcase and tell the story of the evolution of Ontario agriculture from its genesis to present day.

 The original museum was constructed in three-phases.
 The first stage consisted of site work including the installation of gravel roads and parking lots.
 This stage one work was completed in the summer of 1973 by students of the Heavy Equipment School near Milton.
 The school was affiliated with Sheridan College of Applied Arts and Technology.

 A call for tenders was announced in March 1974 by Halton East MPP James Snow for stage two of the new agricultural museum.
 The second phase completed construction of the 20,000 square foot, one-storey museum building designed by Oakville architects Hallford and Wilson.
 The main exhibit hall was completed in 1975.

 In 1976 3,000 visitors attended the site, and in 1977, there were 5,000 guests.
 Despite little to no advertising and not yet being fully open to the public, and being closed on weekends initially, 10,000 visitors were expected to come to the Museum in the summer of 1978.
 By 1979-80, that number was expected to swell to 30,000 per year.